RobbingSpree/HLMSH-Novel/character details/Debug Nolas'nam.md

 Has been living quietly since to not stir trouble and attract attention According to her forged identity her previous identities are her parents

+She has a ritual for displacing her memories of her childhood by reciting all the names she had.
+Mel met June, June found Jill, Jill helped Deh.
+They all bore Debug.

 Voice sounds like:
 Gruff
 Low